paris-swc/advanced-numpy-lesson/00-intro.md

 array([ 0.90929743,  0.84147098, -0.95892427])
 ```

-This is not only convenient but also more efficient than working with Python lists directly.
+This is not only convenient but also more efficient than iterating through the elements using for loops.
 Similarly, we can add scalars to all elements or multiply them by a constant:

 ```